Grosse Pointe: Culture and contemporary life

 "The Village", concentrated along Kercheval Avenue in Grosse Pointe, serves as a central business district for the five Pointes with traditional street-side shopping.
-The Village has its own Sanders Candy and Dessert Shop, founded by Frederick Sanders Schmidt, who opened a store Detroit in 1875.
-The Village has become a vibrant district with the emergence of mixed-use developments (more information at the Grosse Pointe page).
-Grosse Pointe Farms is home to "The Hill" district, located on a small bluff, which includes offices, stores, restaurants and the main branch of the public library.
-Near its "Cabbage Patch" district, Grosse Pointe Park has retail and restaurants on multiple cross-streets, as well as a farmer's market held weekly during the warm months.
+The Village had its own Sanders Candy and Dessert Shop, founded by Frederick Sanders Schmidt, who opened a store Detroit in 1875; it closed in 2020.
+The Village has become a vibrant district with the emergence of mixed-use developments.
+Grosse Pointe Farms is home to "The Hill" district, located on a small bluff, which includes offices, stores, restaurants, and the main branch of the public library.
+Grosse Pointe Park has retail and restaurants on cross-streets near its "Cabbage Patch" district, and a farmer's market held weekly during the warm months.
 Grosse Pointe Woods' main business district lies along one of its main roads, Mack Avenue.

 The recreational lifestyle historically associated with Grosse Pointe has given rise to many private clubs.
-The Country Club of Detroit in Grosse Pointe Farms features a notable classic course, tennis, and traditional amenities.
+The Country Club of Detroit in Grosse Pointe Farms has a golf course, tennis, and traditional amenities.
 The Grosse Pointe Yacht Club, at the intersection of Vernier Road and Lakeshore Drive on Lake St. Clair, is an acclaimed boating club.
 The Grosse Pointe Club, also called the "Little Club," is a highly exclusive, historic club on the lakefront, on a site where wealthy Detroiters and Grosse Pointers have gathered for recreation since its organization in 1885, when Grosse Pointe was a cottage-town.
-The Lochmoor Club is another club in Grosse Pointe which has an expansive golf course and other amenities.
-The Hunt Club is the equestrian club of Grosse Pointe.
-It houses an impressive number of horses and stables for the suburban area.
+The Lochmoor Club in Grosse Pointe has a golf course and other amenities.
+The Hunt Club, an equestrian club in Grosse Pointe, has horses and stables.